-The Attainment 8 score for our Pupil Premium students was 51 and higher than the national average for all pupils which was 48.7.
+The Attainment 8 score for our Pupil Premium students (45.8) was close to the national average for all pupils (46.2) but was far greater than the National average for Disadvantaged students (34.9).
 Although this is very positive, there remains a large gap between our PP students and the rest of our cohort.
-We will therefore maintain Attainment 8 as one of our targets but will include an addition to the target which is to close the gap between the PP students and the rest of our cohort.